raxod502/pset/README.md

 **pset**: The simplest LaTeX problem-set templating engine that could possibly work.

+This project was abandoned not for any technical reason, but simply because I lost interest.

 ## Summary

 _pset_ is a LaTeX generator.
 It reads extensive configuration data